Luca Ghiringhelli: Early career

 Born in Pavia, Ghiringhelli started playing football with local amateur team Don Orione, before joining Milan in 2002.
 He spent nine seasons in the club's youth system and he was a member of the under-20 side who won the Coppa Italia Primavera in 2010, 25 years after the team's last success in the competition.

 SPAL

 At the beginning of the 2011–12 season, Ghiringhelli moved to Prima Divisione club SPAL in a co-ownership deal.
 He made a total of 22 league appearances for the club.
 At the end of the season, the co-ownership was resolved in favour of Milan via a blind auction.

 Novara

 For the 2012–13 season, Ghiringhelli joined Serie B side Novara, once again in a co-ownership deal with Milan.
-He scored his first goal with Novara in the match Novara - Empoli.
+He scored his first goal with Novara in the match against Empoli.

 Juve Stabia

 On 18 June 2013, Milan bought out the full ownership rights of Ghiringhelli.
-On 1 July 2013 Ghiringhelli joined Serie B club S.S.
-Juve Stabia in a definitive deal.
+On 1 July 2013 Ghiringhelli joined Serie B club Juve Stabia in a definitive deal.